 Drove to Panama down the Pan-American Highway in 1964

-Brief visit to Taiwan, Japan, Hong Kong, and Macao
+Brief visits to Taiwan, Japan, Hong Kong, and Macao

-15 trips for a total time of 6 months in Israel.
+15 trips for a total time of 9 months in Israel.
 Prayed at the Western Wall (Kotel) over 100 times.

 Helped take used clothing to U.S.S.R. before communism fell, going through Warsaw, Poland and from Leningrad through Novgorod to Moscow.